 SWE is essential for many reasons.
 A healthy snowpack ensures high river flows and abundant water for wildlife and humans alike.
-But snowmelt also infiltrates into the soil, effectively watering the plants in the forest.
-Low SWE years result in drought-stressed trees with dry wood that are more susceptible to wildfire and beetle kill.
+Also because snowmelt occurs over a longer period of time, it allows for a slower release of water into the watershed than rain events.
+As such, snowmelt is able to infiltrate into the soil, effectively watering the plants in the forest.
+Low SWE years result in drought-stressed trees with dry wood, making them more susceptible to wildfire and beetle kill.